QueryIPI: Query-agnostic Indirect Prompt Injection on Coding Agents

-\mypara{Formulation} Our objective is to automatically generate a malicious tool description, $d$, that reliably triggers the predetermined malicious action $a_{\text{mal}}$.
-To make the optimization practical, we formulate it over a fixed training set of diverse user queries, denoted as ${\mathcal{Q}_k}_{k=1}^K$.
-We aim to find the optimal description $d_{a_{\text{mal}}}^*$ that maximizes the cumulative success score across all queries in this set:
+Given the system invariant of coding agent as feedback, we formulate the generation of malicious payload as a blackbox optimization.
+We define the tool description of a malicious external tool as the optimizable payload.
+The optimization goal is to generate a malicious tool description $d_{{mal}}$ such that it can reliably triggers targeted malicious behavior $b_{{mal}}$ over a dataset of $k$ diverse and representative user queries, denoted as ${Q}=\{q_i|i=1,2,...,k\}$.To construct ${Q}$, we randomly sample queries from a large-scale real-world conversation dataset.
+Detailed settings are provided in \Cref{evaluation}.
+Concretely, we aim to find the optimal description $d_{{mal}}^*$ that maximizes cumulative success score across all queries in $Q$:

-Here, $K$ is the total number of queries in the training set, and the summation $\sum_{k=1}^{K}$ represents the aggregation of success scores over this entire set. $\mathcal{D}$ is the search space for the tool description $d$.
-We expressly define $\mathcal{D}$ in \Cref{appendix:definition_of_D}. $\mathcal{T}'(d) = \mathcal{T} \cup {t_{mal}(d)}$ is the agent's toolset augmented with the malicious tool.
-The scoring function $s(\cdot, a_{\text{mal}})$ evaluates the agent's performance for each individual query $\mathcal{Q}_k$ by checking for the successful execution of the specific target action $a_{\text{mal}}$.
-We will describe this scoring function in detail in \Cref{method:scoring}.

-To solve the optimization problem defined in the previous section and find the optimal malicious description $d_{a_{\text{mal}}}^{*}$, we employ an iterative optimization procedure, which is formally outlined in Algorithm \ref{alg:method_modular}.
-As shown in the algorithm, the process is initialized with a single random string as the initial seed.
-It then enters the main iterative loop, which runs for a predetermined number of generations, $G$.
-In each generation, a Mutation function generates a set of new variants from the current best-performing description (\Cref{method:mutator}).
-These variants are then evaluated and ranked by our Scoring function (\Cref{method:scoring}).
-The top-scoring description is selected to proceed to the next generation.
-After completing all generations, the algorithm returns the final candidate description as the optimal result.